Infinite-Nomic/Infinite-Nomic/round6/rules.md

 Friday: Proposing day for Group C

-Saturday and Sunday: Voting day for Group C proposals
+Saturday: Voting day for Group C proposals

 Players who have been assigned to a new group for any reason may only propose during that groups proposing day if they did not propose in their previous group's proposing day that week.